chlorophil2/amoeba/README.md

 - B: Human Cognitive Biases
 - C: Population growth
 - D: Peak Resources

+  Oil, coal, phosophorous, even herring, all resources "peak".
+Oil was the first and is the most common resource to be analyized in this way.
+When resource extraction rates are plotted against time, a curve resembling a Gaussian Curve,
 - E: Loss of top soil, freshwater.
 - F: Mass Extinction
 - G: Pollution, (y health)